-This bill amends Chapter 11-18 of the General Laws to establish the criminal offense of real estate title fraud and introduces new regulations regarding the recording of real estate documents.
+The bill amends Chapter 11-18 of the General Laws to establish the criminal offense of real estate title fraud and introduces new regulations regarding the recording of real estate documents.
 It defines key terms such as "suspicious document," "trusted submitter," and "pattern of real estate title fraud."
 Starting September 1, 2027, municipalities will be prohibited from accepting electronic filings of real estate deeds or mortgages unless accompanied by sufficient documentation for identification or submitted by a trusted submitter.
 Municipal recorders are granted the authority to temporarily delay the recording of suspicious documents, report them to law enforcement, and notify notarial officers of their findings.
+Any filing in violation of these provisions shall be voidable by a court.

 Statutes affected: 7551: 42-30.1-7